kando-menu/kando/docs/configuring.md

 }
 ```

+##### `"hotkey"`
-**`"hotkey"`:** This type is used to simulate keyboard events.
+This type is used to simulate simple keyboard events.
 The `data` property of the menu item must contain a `hotkey` property which contains the hotkey to simulate.
-See [Menu Shortcuts vs. Simulated Hotkeys](#menu-shortcuts-vs-simulated-hotkeys) for details on the format of the `hotkey` property.
+See [Menu Shortcuts vs.
+Simulated Hotkeys](#menu-shortcuts-vs-simulated-hotkeys) for details on the format of the `hotkey` property.
 The optional `delayed` property will ensure that the hotkey is simulated _after_ the Kando window is closed.
 This can be used if the hotkey should be captured by another window.
 For instance, this menu item will paste the clipboard content:
 ```json
 {
   "name": "Paste",